 This is illustrated by the three wire bundles that leave the machine

 in the rear left corner.

 K-37 was manufactured at Plant No. 209 in Leningrad (Russia) from

 mid-1940 onwards.
 By the summer of 1941, approx. 150 unit had been made,

-most of it were used for Russian traffic in the Far East.
+most of which were used for Russian traffic in the Far East.
 The K-37 was

 used throughout the war and also for a couple of years during the

 AFSA managed to break the machine from 1946,